 Welcome to the Real World

-They drop classes, fail quizzes, and don’t always take detailed notes.
-They show up late to work, forget to clock in, and miss deadlines on occasion.They lose their temper with their kids, forget to buy milk at the store, and don’t turn in signup forms on time.
+Though some of us (like me) expect everyone and everything to be perfect, we forget that we’re living in the real world.
+In the real world, people oversleep and miss class (ahem).
+They drop classes, fail quizzes, and don’t prepare for presentations.
+They show up late to work, forget to clock in, and miss deadlines on occasion.
+They lose their temper with their kids, forget to buy milk at the store, and don’t turn in paperwork on time.

-We are human, and we make mistakes.
+We’re human, and we make mistakes.
 Other people are human, and they make mistakes, too.
 Hence, grace.

 So be gracious to yourself.
-But, more importantly, be gracious to others.
+But more importantly, be gracious to others.
 You never know when you’ll need some grace, too.